lsst-dm/dmtn-308/index.rst

 - AlloyDB has an attractive set of features built on top of PostgreSQL, including compatibility with the existing PPDB schema and data replication tools.
 - AlloyDB is designed to scale out horizontally, via read replicas, and so it would perform better than a single node PostgreSQL instance.
-- However, data volume requirements under the proposed scenarios would exceed the maximum storage capacity of AlloyDB, which is 128 TiB per primary instance, and the platform still has many of the problems associated with a single-node database.
+- However, data volume requirements under the proposed scenarios would exceed the maximum storage capacity of AlloyDB, and the platform still has many of the problems associated with a single-node database.
-- **The inability of AlloyDB to scale to the required data volume because of hard storage limits makes it an infeasible choice for the PPDB.**
+- **The inability of AlloyDB to scale to the required data volumes makes it an infeasible choice for the PPDB.**

 BigQuery
 --------